I bet everyone enjoys treating himself to a dose of the best Ed Zunda BMX videos now and again.

 Dillon Lloyd comes next and closes this one out in true Dillon fashion.

-Dillon’s ability to move his bike in any way he wants to makes for certainly difficult tricks to be made to look simple.
+Dillon’s ability to move his bike in any way he wants makes for certainly difficult tricks to look simple.

 The manual into a curved wallride 180 to half cab whip down a stairset was particularly awesome to see.

 And then the last clip, which was a whip down a giant 4-block was just amazing.

 Ed’s “Above Below” section from the full-length Monster Energy video hit their YouTube channel in June of 2015.